openharmony/docs/en/application-dev/reference/apis/js-apis-data-preferences.md

 has(key: string): Promise&lt;boolean&gt;

-Checks whether the storage object contains data with a given key.
+Checks whether the **Preference** object contains data with a given key.

 This method uses an asynchronous callback to return the result.